What’s the benefit of personal reputation management?

 Social recruiting is fast growing and virtually all companies are employing social recruiting in one form or another, checking profiles and recruiting via them.

-- What’s also worth knowing is that 70% of employers are actively using social media to screen potential candidates and 57% of employers are less likely to interview you if they can’t find you online.
+- What’s also worth knowing is that 91% of employers use social media to screen candidates and 57% of employers are less likely to interview you if they can’t find you online.

-If employers see something they don’t like it heavily influences their decision-making – 54% of employers are deciding not to hire you based on your social media profiles.
+If employers see something they don’t like it heavily influences their decision-making – 21% of recruiters decide not to hire a candidate based on their social media profiles.

 But if you’re looking for a job you also search for companies online.